Head of Faculty: Mrs A Goulborne

 Throughout Key Stage 3 students are taught the three Science disciplines – chemistry, biology and physics.
 Initially in Year 7 Science is taught in mixed ability forms.
 By the end of September the student’s ability in Science has been assessed and students are then grouped into ability sets.
 Students are then taught in ability sets for the remainder of Year 7, 8 and 9.
 Throughout Key Stage 3 students study Science for 3 hours a week and home learning tasks are usually set weekly.

-All students follow the Core and Additional Science GCSEs in Key Stage 4 and are working towards two GCSE qualifications.
-They follow Core and Additional Science and will receive two GCSE grades.
-Students follow the AQA Combined Science Trilogy (8464) and Separate Science courses and will be awarded two grades 1-9 following their GCSE examinations in the summer of Year 11.
-The vast majority of students receive 5 hours a week of Science lessons, while a small number of students that follow a vocational pathway at GCSE receive 4 hours a week of Science.
+At KS4 students follow either the AQA Combined Science Trilogy course (8464) or the AQA Separate Science Course.
+Those students studying Combined Science will be awarded two grades 1-9 following their GCSE examinations in the summer of Year 11.
+Whereas those students studying the Separate Science course will be awarded three grades 1-9 following their GCSE examinations in the summer of Year 11.
+All combined science students receive 5 hours a week of Science lessons.
 The Separate Science students receive an additional 3 hours.
 Assessments to track progress are set regularly throughout each half term.
 With feedback being related to GCSE criteria to highlight areas of strength and development throughout the course.

 Throughout their time at Hawkley Hall, students are taught the following key skills: